fifikim/books-cli/README.md

   - Figure out how to turn script into executable stand-alone app

 - Wins:
-  - Finished README file w/ preview gif & instructions
+  - ✅ Finished README file w/ preview gif & instructions
-  - Figured out how to use pipenv to package dependencies with my github repo.
+  - ✅ Figured out how to use pipenv to package dependencies with my github repo.
 Hopefully I did it right! 🤞

 - Blockers:
-  - Spent a lot of today working on the tic-tac-toe code review, and wasn't able to do more research on testing mocks.
-Going to keep working on this after I submit, and hoping I have the opportunity to submit more thorough tests with my revision of this project.
+  - ⏳ Spent a lot of today working on the tic-tac-toe code review, and wasn't able to do more research on testing mocks.
+Hoping I have the opportunity to submit more thorough tests with my revision of this project.

 ## Future Implementation <a name = "future"></a>